mac-comp240/activities_asm_basics/README.md

 ## Your Tasks

-Before starting the tasks, examine the contents of `swap.c` and `main.c`.
+Before starting the tasks, examine the contents of `swap.c` and `swap_main.c`.
 Make sure that the C code makes sense to you, and everything happening is familiar.
 If necessary, review how pointers work!

 ### Task 1: Compiling and Generating Assembly in the Terminal